exoclime/HELIOS-K/README.md

  * binsfile: A '-' ignores this option, otherwise this option specifies a filename which contains the edges of the bins, which can be irregular.
 This option overrides the numin, numax and nbins arguments.
  * OutputEdgesFile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the output locations in y for each bin.
  * kmin: minimal value for the opacity function
- * qalphaL: q value in the Lorentz half width q = Pself / P
+ * qalphaL: q value in the Lorentzian half width q = Pself / P
+ * gammaF: scaling factor for the Lorentzian half width gamma factor, gamma = gamma * gammaF
  * doMean: Calculate the Planck and Rosseland opacity means
  * Units: The units of the opacities.
 0: cm^2 / g, 1: cm^2 / molecule
  * ReplaceFile: When set to 1, then all output files are overwritten, when set to 0 then the data is appended to the existing files.